 - Preheat oven to 350 degrees F and line a 5"x 9" loaf pan with parchment paper.

-- In a large bowl, combine all the wet ingredients and mix well.
+- In a large bowl, mash the bananas and combine all the wet ingredients.
+Mix well.

 - To the same bowl, add the dry ingredients and mix until just combined, without over mixing.
 (A few lumps are a-ok!)